drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 works.
 I don't understand.
 At the end doesn't seem like the right place for it.
 By then the file's already truncated.

+In thread:

+joe
+wyohjoe@mastodon.sdf.org

+@drbean In the first one, you're using shell redirection (the ` > file.txt` part) to write into file.txt.
+All shell redirections are opened by the shell before any of the commands are invoked, which is why file.txt gets truncated.

+In your second example, you're passing file.txt as an argument to the sponge command, and the sponge command opens the file itself, which occurs later in processing which is why that doesn't truncate it.

 _09-11  9:13_ Instead of saying, "was to have 3 children," and "would go on to have 3 sons," they should just say, "and they had 3 children"